Sorry, you need to enable JavaScript to visit this website.

 Fostering equality and young people involvement through cultural activities

-The BiH National Gallery implemented Blue Artism, an inclusive cultural programme offering alternative digital interpretations of artworks for children aged 10–14 with Autism Spectrum Disorder (ASD).
+The Bosnia and Herzegovina National Gallery implemented Blue Artism, an inclusive cultural program offering alternative digital interpretations of artworks for children aged 10–14 with Autism Spectrum Disorder (ASD).
 The project culminated in the development of the ARTsee app, a technology-assisted educational tool featuring animated art, audio descriptions, and explanatory text.
 The app increases accessibility for young visitors with developmental disabilities both on-site—via QR-scanning tablets in the museum—and remotely from home.

-The Balkan Museum Access Group (BMAG), formed under the Crafting Access programme, is a peer-learning network that trains museum professionals in accessibility and inclusion practices.
-In Bosnia and Herzegovina, BMAG has facilitated interventions such as tactile museum workshops, 3D-printed exhibit models, and accessible guided tours—enhancing cultural participation for young people with disabilities.
+The Balkan Museum Access Group (BMAG), formed under the Crafting Access program, is a peer-learning network that trains museum professionals in accessibility and inclusion practices.
+In Bosnia and Herzegovina, BMAG has facilitated interventions such as tactile museum workshops, 3D-printed exhibit models, and accessible guided tours, enhancing cultural participation for young people with disabilities.

-The UDAS Organization of Amputees of RS operates the UDAS Art Gallery, a rare no-fee exhibition space in Southeast Europe dedicated to both disabled and non-disabled young artists.
+The UDAS Organization of Amputees of Republika Srpska operates the UDAS Art Gallery, a rare no-fee exhibition space in Southeast Europe dedicated to both disabled and non-disabled young artists.
 The gallery promotes social inclusion through exhibitions, creative workshops, and community art projects with a therapeutic dimension.

 Combating discrimination and poverty through cultural activities